 Although there’s no evidence so far that bakuchiol increases your skin’s sensitivity to sunlight, Justine Kluk, MD, consultant dermatologist, still recommends applying sun protection: “Exposure to UV rays without adequate protection significantly accelerates skin ageing as well as increasing the chances of skin cancer.”

-I’ve been using the pads two or three times a week after my evening cleanse for the last few weeks, and I have to admit that I think I’m a bakuchiol convert.
-Although I can’t speak to its effectiveness at reducing wrinkles (my oily complexion means that fine lines are still pretty much at bay as I approach 30 in April), I can definitely say that I’m starting to see an improvement in pigmentation on my skin caused by acne scarring, resulting in a more even, healthy-looking complexion.
+I used the pads two or three times a week after my evening cleanse for a few weeks, and since then I've become a bakuchiol convert.
+Although I can’t speak to its effectiveness at reducing wrinkles (my oily complexion means that fine lines are still pretty much at bay, even in my early 30s), I can definitely say that I’m starting to see an improvement in pigmentation on my skin caused by acne scarring, resulting in a more even, healthy-looking complexion.

 It won’t banish breakouts, but bakuchiol will even out your skin tone.